Knights is committed to providing the highest standards of professional legal service to all of our clients.

 IF YOU REMAIN CONCERNED

 6. Our final written response will be the conclusion of our complaints procedure.
-After you have received our final written response, in the unlikely event that you feel that your complaint has still not been resolved, you may be entitled to refer your complaint to the Legal Ombudsman, whose contact details are:
+After you have received our final written response, in the unlikely event that you feel that your complaint has still not been resolved, you may be entitled to refer your complaint to the Legal Ombudsman.
+If your complaint relates to matters of professional conduct, then it may be appropriate for you to escalate this to the Solicitors Regulation Authority.
+Respective contact details are below:

 We will remind you of this option at the end of our final written response to your complaint.
 Ordinarily, you can ask the Legal Ombudsman to consider your complaint if all of the criteria set out in 6.1 - 6.3 below are met;